Addey, Camilla C. (cca2126)Skip to content Skip to main navigation

 • Addey, C. and Sellar, S. (2018).
 Why do countries participate in PISA?
 Understanding the role of international large-scale assessments in global education policy.
 In A. Verger, M. Novelli and H. K. Altinyelken (Eds), Global Education Policy and International Development.
 London: Bloomsbury.
 Second Edition.

-• Addey, C. (Forthcoming).
+• Addey, C. (2018).
 The assessment culture of international organizations: from philosophical doubt to statistical certainty through the appearance and growth of international large-scale assessments.
-In C. Alarcón and M. Lawn (Eds), Pupil Assessment Cultures in historical perspective.
+In C. Alarcón and M. Lawn (Eds), Assessment Cultures: Historical Perspectives.
 Frankfurt am Main: Peter Lang.
+Click here to read a blog on this publication.

 • Addey, C. (2017).
 Golden relics & historical standards: how the OECD is expanding global education governance through PISA for Development.
 Critical Studies in Education.
 DOI: 10.1080/17508487.2017.1352006